liprec/azurebi-docs/powerbi-visuals/hierarchy-slicer.md

 ## Limitations

-The current version (v2.0.15) has the following limitations
+The current version (v2.0) has the following limitations

-- Sync Slicers are not yet supported: the custom visuals API is preventing this.
 - Visualize the slicer as a dropdown will not happen as the API doesn't support this

 ## Changelog